yuja/jj/docs/templates.md

 A single-quoted string literal has no escape syntax. `'` can't be expressed inside a single-quoted string literal.

+String literals have their own type so that the value can be validated at parse time.
+For example, `contained_in(revset)` requires a literal so the revset can be parsed and checked before the template is evaluated.

 ### `Stringify` type